DavidHe1127/Mr.He_HandBook/Cloud,Tooling/vpc.md

 ### Endpoint

 - It allows your services in your VPC to talk to AWS services through their endpoints without the need for traffic to go through public internet.
 Hence, public ip is not required
+- VPC endpoints are virtual devices.
+They are horizontally scaled, redundant, and highly available Amazon VPC components that allow communication between instances in an Amazon VPC and services without imposing availability risks or bandwidth constraints on network traffic
 - It also allows services residing in different VPCs to talk with each other via AWS PrivateLink. i.e The owner of VPC B has a service endpoint (vpce-svc-1234) with an associated Network Load Balancer that points to the instances in subnet B as targets.
 Instances in subnet A of VPC A use an interface endpoint to access the services in subnet B.

 ![vpce-service](vpce-service.png)